If you are like me, you get super bored with a plain white wall.

 Although some of you may have heard of it, let me introduce you to sponge painting!

 Sponge painting is exactly what it sounds like, you paint with a sea sponge!

 Doing this painting technique creates walls with so much depth and so many interesting colors.

 I found this while painting the walls at one of my friend’s homes that turned out amazing when completed, and I don’t see myself repainting them any time soon.

-In this article, I will be diving in and show you how you can sponge paint the walls of your home with multiple colors.
+In this article, I will be diving in and showing you how you can sponge paint the walls of your home with multiple colors.

-The tips, steps, and ideas discussed here are from my personal experiences, if you want you can make few minor changes if you plan to paint your walls with a sponge.
+The tips, steps, and ideas discussed here are from my personal experiences, if you want you can make a few minor changes if you plan to paint your walls with a sponge.